-In the 1870s Keith had established his reputation in part as a painter of grand panoramic landscapes, often of the High Sierra or other mountainous country, and sometimes as large as six by ten feet.
+In the 1870s, Keith had established his reputation as a painter of grand panoramic landscapes, often of the High Sierra or other mountainous countries, and sometimes as large as six by ten feet.
 This type of painting could serve both as a document of a specific locale and as an homage to divine creation in the form of the impressive American wilderness.
-By the 1890s, Keith typically was painting forest glades at sunset, with other kinds of religious overtones.
+By the 1890s, Keith typically painted forest glades at sunset, with other kinds of religious overtones.
 Evening Glow is a rather dramatic example.
-Like the Eastern painter George Inness, Keith became an adherent to Swedenborgianism and believed that his late, dark, indistinct works better suggested the spiritual reality that lay beyond the surface forms of nature.
+Like the Eastern painter George Inness, Keith became an adherent to Swedenborgianism.
+He believed that his late, dark, indistinct works better suggested the spiritual reality that lay beyond the surface forms of nature.

-Although he was best known in California, Keith's achievements were noted in East Coast newspapers as early as 1872, when he had a studio in Boston for several months, and as late as April 1911, when New York art dealer William Macbeth published "Memories of William Keith" in the Christian Science Monitor.
+Although he was best known in California, Keith's achievements were noted in East Coast newspapers as early as 1872.
+Keith had a studio in Boston for several months, and as late as April 1911, when New York art dealer William Macbeth published "Memories of William Keith" in the Christian Science Monitor.